derekburgess/jaws/README.md

 ### Additional Services

-To use `jaws-ipinfo`, you will need to sign up for an account with [ipinfo](https://ipinfo.io/), and create an env variable for:
+To use jaws-ipinfo, you will need to sign up for an account with [ipinfo](https://ipinfo.io/), and create an env variable for:

 - `IPINFO_API_KEY`

-Both `jaws-compute` (text-embedding-3-large) and `jaws-advisor` (gpt-3.5-turbo-16k) are set to pass `--api "openai"` by default.
+Both jaws-compute (text-embedding-3-large) and jaws-advisor (gpt-3.5-turbo-16k) are set to pass `--api "openai"` by default.
 These commands require that you have an OpenAI account and create an env variable for:

 - `OPENAI_API_KEY`

-Lastly, `jaws-finder` displays several plots using Matplot, but also saves those plots to a directory/endpoint of your choice, using:
+Lastly, jaws-finder displays several plots using Matplot, but also saves those plots to a directory/endpoint of your choice, using:

 - `JAWS_FINDER_ENDPOINT`

-Optional: By passing `--api transformers`, 2 of the commands can pull and run local models from Hugging Face. `jaws-compute` currently uses `bigcode/starcoder2-3b` to create embeddings and `jaws-advisor` currently uses `meta-llama/Meta-Llama-3-8B-Instruct` to act as an agent/assisstant.
+Optional: By passing `--api transformers`, 2 of the commands can pull and run local models from Hugging Face. jaws-compute currently uses `bigcode/starcoder2-3b` to create embeddings and jaws-advisor currently uses `meta-llama/Meta-Llama-3-8B-Instruct` to act as an agent/assisstant.
 Both of the local models require a Hugging Face account and that you request access to each model.
 Feel free to adjust the model usage, but either way create an env variable for:

 - `HUGGINGFACE_API_KEY`